-If you need help paying your rent, most people (other than pensioners and a few exempt groups) must apply for universal credit from the Department for Work and Pensions and not housing benefit.
+If you need help paying your rent, most people (other than pensioners and a few exempt groups) must apply for universal credit from the Department for Work and Pensions.
+This has replaced housing benefit.

 Claim universal credit now unless you fall into one of the exceptions below.
 Failure to claim universal credit may result in you losing benefit as universal credit is not usually backdated.

-Only claim housing benefit if one or more applies to you:
+Only claim housing benefit if one or more applies:

-- you are a pensioner – if you have a partner, from 15/05/2019 both of you must be of pension age – there are some exceptions
+- You are a pensioner – if you have a partner, from 15 May 2019 both of you must be of pension age – there are some exceptions.

 - Income Support